Freiling87/CCU/CCU/Scratchpad.md

 Attempted
 ##		T!
 Seek & Destroy blinks on death
 Attempted: P_StatusEffects.ExplodeAfterDeathChecks_Prefix
+##		C	Thief Shop sometimes doesn't generate
+Probably gates with Honor Among Thieves
+##		C	Pay Debt + Cost Scale
+New
 ##		C	Vanilla Cop Bot not exploding
+New
+##		C	Pickpocket Aligned
+Can lead to crash according to CL
+From CL's bug report:
+	they did steal several times in a row without crashing the one time the crash finally occurred it was right after they actually started fighting each other (every other time the thief just wandered off).
+So it's maybe not so much the pickpocketing itself as bashable NPCs becoming hostile to one another.
 ##		C	Hide CCU Traits
 ###			C	When Possessing, show up on left
 ###			C	Upgrade Machine